 3. Forming the Samosas

-Divide the rested dough into small balls.
-Roll each ball out into a thin oval.
-Cut the oval in half to create two semi-circles.
-Take one semi-circle, forming a cone shape by folding it over and sealing the edge with water.
-Fill the cone with the chicken mixture, and seal the open end by pinching it tightly to avoid any leaks.
+Divide dough into small balls.
+Roll each ball into a thin oval.
+Cut in half.
+Take one half, fold into a cone shape and seal the edge with water.
+Fill with chicken mix, then pinch the open end tight so it don’t leak.

 4. Cooking the Samosas